Open High-Resolution Satellite Imagery: The WorldStrat Dataset -- With Application to Super-Resolution: Datasheet

 Yes, this dataset is made open access as it was designed for the broadest use.
 We purposefully chose the least restrictive licenses allowed for this dataset to foster reuse and hopefully upstream contributions.
 Only the high-resolution imagery has a restriction to non-commercial uses, as a requirement from the imagery provider Airbus.

 \dsquestionex{How will the dataset will be distributed (e.g., tarball on website, API, GitHub)}{Does the dataset have a digital object identifier (DOI)?}

-We will distribute the dataset via Zenodo, a CERN-backed repository for datasets and code, which also provides a DOI for the dataset and a separate DOI for each updated version.
+The dataset is distributed via Zenodo, a CERN-backed repository for datasets and code, which also provides a DOI for the dataset and a separate DOI for each updated version.
 Zenodo also takes care of all meta-data formatting for easy discovery.